eslizchoi/eslizchoi.github.io/aboutme.md

 - Currently a **MS in Business Analytics student** at UT Dallas.
 Previously worked as a **consultant** (**Deloitte**) for 5 years and did internship in investment banks (JP Morgan, Nomura, Woori Investment & Securities).

-- Obtained my MA in **Applied Statistics** from Yonsei University (supervised by the amazing Sangun Park) and my Bachelor of Economics from Cornell University.
+- Earned my MA in **Applied Statistics** from Yonsei University (supervised by the amazing Sangun Park) and my Bachelor of Economics from Cornell University.

 - I enjoy **visualizing data** — check out my projects.
 In the past several years I've become an experienced Tableau and Power BI user.